jgfranco17/learn-python/README.md

 ---

 <p>
-As a self-taught programmer, I developed this project to provide a comprehensive and accessible introduction to Python for beginners.
+As a self-taught programmer myself, I developed this project to provide a comprehensive and accessible introduction to Python for beginners.
 These lessons will cover the basic essential concepts and skills needed to get started with programming in Python, including:

 * Basic syntax and data types
 * Control structures and loops